GE2025: East Coast GRC MP Cheryl Chan to retire from politics

 “It had been challenging since my father was ill in 2022.
 After his passing a year ago, I decided to give time to my family,” she wrote.

-Ms Chan was part of the PAP’s five-member East Coast team, alongside Mr Heng Swee Keat, Dr Maliki Osman, Ms Jessica Tan, and Mr Tan Kiat How.
+Ms Chan was part of the PAP’s five-member East Coast team, alongside Deputy Prime Minister Heng Swee Keat, Dr Maliki Osman, Ms Jessica Tan, and Mr Tan Kiat How.

-She entered politics in the 2015 General Election, contesting in the new Fengshan SMC and defeating the Workers’ Party’s Dennis Tan with 57.5 per cent of the votes.
+She entered politics in the 2015 General Election, contesting in the new Fengshan SMC and defeating the Workers’ Party (WP)'s Dennis Tan with 57.5 per cent of the votes.

 In 2020, the Fengshan ward was absorbed into East Coast GRC.
 The PAP's team beat the WP with 53.39 per cent of the vote.